Sector Overview

-California’s high-tech sector stands as a cornerstone of the state’s economy, known for its influential role in driving the state’s reputation for innovation and outsized productivity.
-The state’s strong existing presence in hardware, software and services, and semiconductors positions the state to lead on emerging high-tech subsectors, including AI, quantum, computing, and robotics.
+California’s high-tech sector stands as a cornerstone of the state’s economy and innovation, with a strong presence in hardware, software and semiconductors, and emerging fields like AI, quantum, computing, and robotics.

-California’s high-tech sector accounted for ~$620 billion of U.S. gross regional product in 2022, the highest of any in the nation, while hosting some of the largest high-tech businesses, including $4 trillion market capitalization companies, NVIDIA, Apple, Meta, and Alphabet.4
+In 2022, the sector contributed about ~$620 billion to the U.S. economy, more than any other state, while hosting some of the largest high-tech businesses, including tech giants like NVIDIA, Apple, Meta, and Alphabet.4

-Higher education institutions in California produce more graduates within computer and information sciences fields, ~23,000 in 2022, than any other state.5 Three of the top ten AI programs are housed at UC Berkeley, Stanford, and UC San Diego.6
+The state also leads in tech talent, graduating about 23,000 students in 2022, more than any other state 5, and hosting three of the top ten AI programs at UC Berkeley, Stanford, and UC San Diego.6

-Offering high-paying jobs, enabling innovation across all strategic sectors and attracting significant investment, California’s world-class high-tech ecosystem sets the stage for its continued success.
+With high-paying jobs, cutting-edge research and significant investment, California’s world-class high-tech ecosystem sets the stage for long-term success.

 High-Tech Subsectors